-The existing flight tracking component of the system that is part of the Airport's ANOMS is outdated and can no longer be updated without a complete upgrade of the system.
-However, operations monitoring and flight tracking system technology has advanced significantly over the past 5 to 10 years, providing automated reporting and improvements with the user interface and offering advanced reporting capabilities not previously available to airports.
+The existing flight tracking component of the FLL's ANOMS is outdated and can no longer be updated without a complete upgrade of the system.
+Operations monitoring and flight tracking system technology has advanced significantly over the past 5 to 10 years, providing automated reporting and improvements with the user interface and offering advanced reporting capabilities not previously available to airports.
 Current, state-of-the-art systems can provide a wealth of aircraft operational data, including departure/arrival paths, altitudes, and much of the same information captured by noise monitoring systems.
 As flight tracking systems have evolved, so has the ability to track and understand changes in the local airport operational environment.
 With the improvements in reporting and tracking capabilities, there is less need, and in some cases, even no need, to rely on noise monitors for this information.
 Many airports, including Orlando International and Tampa International Airports, now use these new reporting systems, exclusively, without noise monitors.

-Given that (1) the existing noise monitoring system is in immediate need of either a major upgrade or replacement and (2) the existing flight tracking system requires a significant upgrade to take advantage of recent advancements in technology, the BCAD is at an opportune crossroad to decide whether it should separately upgrade both systems or if it should consider discarding both existing systems and upgrading to a single system that meets all functional requirements.
-Because both approaches would require a significant capital investment, the BCAD recommends conducting a thorough and deliberate evaluation of the existing systems and the current and future needs of the Airport prior to making any decisions.
+Given that (1) the existing noise monitoring system element is in immediate need of either a major upgrade or replacement and (2) the existing flight tracking system element requires a significant upgrade to take advantage of recent advancements in technology, BCAD is at an opportune crossroad to decide whether it should upgrade to a system that meets all functional requirements.
+Because this measure would require a significant capital investment, BCAD recommends conducting a thorough and deliberate evaluation of the existing system and the current and future needs of the Airport prior to making any decisions.
 Such an analysis may consider: the need for removal/decommissioning of monitors, potential new locations of monitors, potential integration of noise complaint system, existing and future operations and maintenance costs; upfront capital costs; and potential eligibility for FAA funding support.
+This measure is consistent with 14 CFR Part 150's goal of preventing the introduction of additional noncompatible land uses by providing a system to monitor the airspace environment and provide actual data that could be used in future noise contour modeling.

-Conclusions: PM-2: Evaluate/Update the Existing Noise Monitoring and Flight Tracking Systems.
-This analysis would help the BCAD understand the functional state of its existing noise monitoring and flight tracking systems and determine whether individual system upgrade/replacement or the installation of a single, combined-use system best meets the existing and future needs of the Airport.
-The BCAD would then pursue system implementation.
+Conclusions: PM 2: Evaluate/Update the Existing Noise Monitoring and Flight Tracking System.
+This analysis would help BCAD understand the functional state of its existing noise monitoring and flight tracking system and determine whether system upgrade/ replacement or the installation of a new system best meets the existing and future needs of the Airport.
+BCAD would then pursue system implementation.